csirac/INC/README.md

 'main.cpp' computes a few different clustering coefficients and prints to command line

-To compile, use the include Makefile (requires igraph library)
+To compile, use the included Makefile (requires the Igraph C library)

-'*.el' sample graphs which can be used for testing
+'*.el' sample graphs in edge list format which can be used for testing

 Usage: main 'input graph filename'